boreq/archive_chan_flask/docs/detailed_installation_guide.md

     $ source ../bin/activate
     (archive_chan_virtualenv) $ ./manage.py archive_chan_update --progress

-You can actually wait for it it finish.
+You can actually wait for it to finish.
 You should notice new threads appearing one by one on the website.

 ### Set up cron
 We want the archive to automatically update periodically.